This is a ‘Complete Buyer’s Guide’ to help you through the process of buying a new bed and mattress in 2022.

 - Negotiating the best deal

-- Payment & finance
+- Payment and finance

 - Health considerations